 As the owner and operator of the Columbus Airport, the Commission holds for itself rights to perform certain functions on the Airport.
-Such functions include but are not limited to:
+Such functions are:

 - 1. Commercially dispensing aviation Fuels and Aircraft lubricants. - 2.
-Providing General Aviation passenger, crew, and Aircraft ground services, support, and amenities. - 3.
+Providing General Aviation passenger, crew, and Aircraft ground services, support, and amenities, including acting as the Fixed-Base Operator. - 3.
 Managing Aircraft parking, tie down, hangar, storage, office, and shop rental areas.
-This list may be amended by the Commission at any time at its sole discretion.